Minimum Bottom Line Profit Should Average 9.4%!

 The CIP account only records the actual costs of construction.
 These are the direct costs of labor (including the matching payroll taxes), materials, subcontractors, equipment usage, permits, inspections, engineering certificates, interest on any direct debt for the project and even the port-a-john.
 All costs are recorded at the original face value and should not include profit markups.

 Now also notice that the profit is split between the two other asset accounts.
 We have the cash in our account of $100,000, no bills are due and the customer owes us $100,000 for the project.
 Remember, this is a great customer and they pay us at the end of the day.
-So our profit from the project sits in our bank account.
+Thus, our profit from the project sits in our bank account.
 Now we are ready to move the costs and progress billings to the profit and loss statement.
 The costs are broken out into the respective functions of materials, labor, subcontractors and other.
 Once the values are transferred to the Profit and Loss Statement the P&L has a $200,000 profit and we have $200,000 of cash in our bank account.
-So our balance sheet looks like this:
+Now our balance sheet looks like this:

 Contract Receivables – 0 –